dev-o-los/xlerate/readme2.md

 # Extensions

-The third most useful feature of `simple_sizer` is east to use extensions
+The third most useful feature of `simple_sizer` is extensions

 ## Context Extensions